esenmx/collection_notifiers/README.md

 ### Riverpod/Provider with `collection_notifiers`

-- Triggers setState `only if there is a real change`
+- Triggers `setState only when needed`
 - Creates `zero copy`
 - `Terse` syntax